 Business acumen.
 Even when you understand what the law requires and technology allows, you also need to understand how all those issues apply in a specific company.
 For example, it’s not enough to know what the Foreign Corrupt Practices Act (FCPA) prohibits; you need to know how those constraints apply to your organization, working with actual customers, resellers, business partners, and shareholders.

 Leadership skills.
 Compliance officers generally run a team.
 Whole libraries have been written about how to cultivate talent, inspire direct reports, resolve conflict, and so forth.
 We don’t need to repeat those skills here, but we do need to acknowledge that compliance management requires them; a CCO won’t succeed otherwise.

 Interpersonal skills.
-Beyond leading his or her own team, a compliance officer needs to navigate complex corporate structures: working with internal audit or HR, persuading sales to implement a new procedure, training new hires on ethics policy, and much more.
-That’s not leadership — it’s persuasion, which depends on an ability to build trust or rapport with others.
+Beyond leading their own team, a compliance officer needs to navigate complex corporate structures: working with internal audit or HR, persuading sales to implement a new procedure, training new hires on ethics policy, and much more.
+That’s not leadership it’s persuasion, which depends on an ability to build trust or rapport with others.

 From Four Traits to Compliance Management

 Those traits define what a skilled compliance manager does.
 That still doesn’t quite capture what compliance management is, and what compliance managers will need to do in years to come.